libretro/libretro-directxbox/README.md

-A work-in-progress XBox OG emulator, written from the ground up for Libretro.
+DirectXbox is a work-in-progress XBox OG emulator, written from the ground up for Libretro.

 Currently requires the following BIOS images to be placed in the System directory:
 * mcpx_1.0.bin